khongminhtn/react-studies/README.md

 ---
 ### Tooltip Widget:
-Creating a small pop up widget that essentially serve as a guidance for the users.
+Created a small pop up widget that essentially serve as a guidance for the users.
+This tool would be particularly useful for sites that contain a high amount of information.